k0pernicus/aoc2021/README.md

 **Personal note**
 After spending time on this, I don't think I will try to solve aoc in Swift again.
+Swift was fun but the lack of good documentation, Xcode mistakes, an immature standard library (coming from Rust),
+Swift compiler "dumb" bugs, ... disappointed me a lot.
 I will maybe come back to Rust, or switch to Zig.

 ## Build